 My second package was also sent to a Dallas address, but unlike the forwarding address above, this address turned out to be the final destination for my mail.
 It was also a small mom-and-pop mail center.

-This particular address was from Post Scan Mail, and the biggest advantage of using this kind of address is the ability to walk in and pick up my mail, similar to a PO Box.
+This particular address was from Post Scan Mail, and the biggest advantage of using this kind of address is the ability to walk in and pick up my mail and packages, similar to a PO Box.

-It still acts like a virtual address since I can log into my dashboard online and request them to open, scan, forward or shred the mail.
+It still acts like a virtual address since I can log into my dashboard online and request them to open, scan, forward, or shred any junk mail.
 But if you choose an address near your residence, you can save a lot of money by picking up your mail instead of having it forwarded.

 There are two disadvantages of this kind of virtual address: